periph/gohci/README.md

 So a configuration defining 7 tests would sum for `3 + 1 + (2 * (7+2))` = 22
 requests.
 5000/13 = *227 test runs/hour*.
 If you have 3 workers, this means an
 upper bound of *75 test runs/hour*.
-In practice, `gohci` throttles its requests so the effective number of requests is lower.
+In practice, `gohci` throttles its requests so the effective number of requests per build is lower.

-### Can you add support for node.js, ruby, C++, etc?

-I think you are missing the point.
-That said, forking this code and updating `runChecks()` accordingly would do just fine.

 ### Can you add support for `gd`, `glide`, etc?